Testing wave turbulence theory for Gross-Pitaevskii system: Numerical results

 \subsubsection{Spectrum evolution}

-Let us compare the 1D waveaction spectra, $n^{\text{1D}}(k,t)$, from the GPE and the WKE simulations.
-The temporal evolution of $n^{\text{1D}}(k,t)$ is plotted in Figure~\ref{figSpectraNs}.
-First of all, we observe that the solutions of the GPE and the WKE agree well until $t=25$.
+Let us compare the { spherically-integrated} wave-action spectra, ${n^{\text{rad}}}(k,t)$, from the GPE and the WKE simulations.
+The temporal evolution of ${n^{\text{rad}}}(k,t)$ is plotted in Figure~\ref{figSpectraNs}. { For the purposes of the present work, we define the nonlinear (kinetic) evolution timescale $T_{kin}$ as the time it takes for the maximum of spectrum to decrease to the half of its initial value, which in this study is 15.} First of all, we observe that the solutions of the GPE and the WKE agree well until $t=25$.
 Of course, the results of GPE obtained with $512^3$ resolution show better agreement with WKE than the results with $256^3$ resolution.
 At small $k$'s, the inverse cascade of the GPE solution obtained with $256^3$ resolution is initially slightly slower ($t<10$), and then slightly faster ($t>10$) than the inverse cascade of the WKE solution, whereas the spectra obtained from the GPE using $512^3$ resolution keep closely behind the ones of the WKE.
 In the ultraviolet region --- for large $k$'s --- the solutions of GPE with $256^3$ and $512^3$ resolutions start notably deviating from $t=20$, and the former deviates also from the solutions of the WKE.
 This can be seen from the zoomed plot presented at the right top corner of Figure~\ref{figSpectraNs}.
 The vertical dashed line in Figure~\ref{figSpectraNs} indicates the cut-off wave number used in numerical method of solving the GPE, $k_{\text{cutoff}}\approx 43$.
 The cut-off wave number of the WKE is twice larger than the one of the GPE: $k_{max}=\sqrt{\omega_{max}}=2k_{\text{cutoff}}\approx 86$.

-Despite the remarkable agreement of the temporal evolution of the GPE and the WKE waveaction spectra, some minor differences appears at large scales (small $k$'s), probably due to the $k$-space discreteness.
-In order to give a more quantitative comparison between the solutions of the GPE and the WKE, we compute the waveaction and energy based centroids $K_N$ and $K_E$ and their respective typical widths $\Delta_{K_N}$ and $\Delta_{K_E}$ in the interval $[0,k_{\text{cutoff}}]$ as follows
+Despite the remarkable agreement of the temporal evolution of the GPE and the WKE wave-action spectra, some minor differences appears at large scales (small $k$'s), probably due to the $k$-space discreteness.
+In order to give a more quantitative comparison between the solutions of the GPE and the WKE, we compute the wave-action and energy based centroids $K_N$ and $K_E$ (the most particle- and energy-containing wave numbers respectively) and their respective typical widths $\Delta_{K_N}$ and $\Delta_{K_E}$ in the interval $[0,k_{\text{cutoff}}]$ as follows